patrickmmartin/pith-writings/et_tu_delphi/article.md

 ### Interfacing with code from other systems
 Some might believe this was not possible, but in fact it was.
 Of course the interaction with the Windows libraries was mainly via the win32 API, proving the point.
-So, there was nothing preventing the user from making their own integations, however these did require some expertise and effort to produce the translation units that could make use of the foreign function interfaces.
+So, there was nothing preventing the user from making their own integrations, however these did require some expertise and effort to produce the translation units that could make use of the foreign function interfaces.
 In fact, one of the long standing issues with Delphi for some people was that the translation units would not be updated quickly enough when new systems or features arrived in Windows.
 This resulted in the Delphi programmers either having to roll their own or wait for new Delpi releases.